pandas-dev/pandas/doc/source/getting_started/intro_tutorials/05_add_columns.rst

     <ul class="task-bullet">
         <li>

-I want to check the ratio of the values in Paris versus Antwerp and save the result in a new column
+I want to check the ratio of the values in Paris versus Antwerp and save the result in a new column.

 .. ipython:: python